 Even if you choose a DIY divorce or dissolution, you have to appear before a judge as a ‘personal petitioner’ in either a county court or a High Court.

-You can download the forms to prepare for this from the Northern Ireland Courts and Tribunal Service website
+You can download forms to apply for divorce in Northern IrelandOpens in a new window from the Northern Ireland Courts and Tribunal Service website.

 When it comes to filling out the divorce forms, you can arrange an interview with the Matrimonial Office of the Royal Courts of Justice.
 Their staff can check that you’ve filled in your forms correctly - bear in mind that they can’t offer legal advice.
 There is a small fee for this service.